Rainy-Realm-Create/RRC-Horde-Nights/readme.md

 ## Support:

-For questions, bug reports, suggestions, and any other support, check out our [Discord Server](https://discord.gg/XHbR7pSwdW)!
+For questions and any other support, check out our [Discord Server](https://discord.gg/XHbR7pSwdW)!
 Make sure to use the Support forum channel!
 You might also get some sneak peaks of upcoming updates!

 ## Configuration